syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 ![Schedule Recurrring Appointment in  WPF Scheduler](appointments_images/adding-ScheduleRecurringAppointment.png)

 ### Add exception appointment to the recurrence pattern
 You can also add an exception appointment which is changed or modified occurrence of the recurrence pattern appointment to the `ItemsSource` of Scheduler.
-To add changed occurrence, ensure to set [RecurrenceId](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceId) of that occurrence and add the date of that occurrence to `RecurrenceExceptionDates` of recurrence pattern appointment.
+To add a changed occurrence, ensure to set the [RecurrenceId](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceId) of that occurrence and add the date of that occurrence to the `RecurrenceExceptionDates` of recurrence pattern appointment.
 The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern `Id` of the appointment.

 {% tabs %}
 {% highlight c# %}